 - I like being able to choose from a wide variety of shapes, styles, and sizes — from the traditional rectangular "box speaker" to models featuring sculpted (and potentially exotic) enclosures — with finishes ranging from every imaginable type of wood (real and faux) to piano black and other high-gloss colors.

-- I want the best possible sound quality and realize that speakers - two for stereo or at least five for surround sound - must be properly positioned to ensure a goose-bump-inducing music or movie experience.
+- I want the best possible sound quality and realize that speakers — two for stereo (with perhaps a subwoofer) or at least five for surround sound — must be properly positioned to ensure a goose-bump-inducing music or movie experience.

 Speakers Meant to be Heard, Not Seen

 Traditional, freestanding speakers were the only option for decades until a couple of crafty engineers invented speakers that mount flush in the wall back in the mid to late 1970s.
-They took a while to catch on, but by the early 1990s, in-wall speakers had become central to what would evolve into the $14 billion home technology/custom installation industry CEDIA serves today.
+They took a while to catch on, but by the early 1990s, in-wall speakers had become a big part of what would evolve into the multi-billion home technology/custom installation industry CEDIA serves today.

 In-wall/ceiling speakers have evolved to the point where today's best models can deliver performance that comes close to matching that of high-quality freestanding speakers.
 If you agree with the following statements, in-wall/ceiling speakers might be for you.